Miami Chapter 7 Bankruptcy Attorneys

 Since filing for bankruptcy under Chapter 7 absolves debtors of their liabilities and leaves creditors with less than the full amount they are owed, it is not an option in all circumstances.
 As a result, before you consider any other factors, you will want to determine if you or your business is eligible to file under Chapter 7.
 Your Miami Chapter 7 bankruptcy attorney can walk you through the eligibility criteria and reach an informed decision.

 2. Are You Prepared to Shut Down Your Business?

 As noted above, filing for bankruptcy under Chapter 7 typically results in the business shutting down.
 Are you prepared to close your business, or do you want to do what you can to keep it going?
 From a financial perspective, does it make sense to keep the business going?
 Ultimately, whether to file for bankruptcy under Chapter 7 is a business decision that requires a practical and pragmatic assessment of all relevant facts and circumstances.

 3. Are There Options You Haven’t Considered?

 While filing for bankruptcy under Chapter 7 is one option for many struggling small businesses, it isn’t the only option that is available.
 Our attorneys can also help you evaluate options such as seeking additional financing, reorganizing your company’s debts under Chapter 11, or pursuing an assignment for the benefit of creditors.
-It may also be possible to renegotiate some of your business’s contracts to secure more-favorable terms; and, if your business has substantial tax debt, it may be possible to establish a payment plan or negotiate an offer in compromise.
+It may also be possible to renegotiate some of your business’s contracts to secure more-favorable terms; and if your business has a substantial tax debt, it may be possible to establish a payment plan or negotiate an offer in compromise.
 These are all options a Miami Chapter 7 bankruptcy attorney at Edelboim Lieberman Revah can help you evaluate as well.

 4. Will a Chapter 7 Bankruptcy Filing Achieve Your Goals?